 The Xiph lacing uses the same coding of size as found in the Ogg container [RFC3533].
-Bits 5 and 6 of the Block Header flags are set to 0b01.
+The LACING bits of the Block Header flags are set to 01b.

 The Block data with laced frames is stored as follows:

 - Lacing Head on 1 octet: Number of frames in the lace minus 1. - Lacing size of each frame except the last one. - Binary data of each frame consecutively.